ritza-co/fusionauth-site/site/docs/v1/tech/guides/user-actions-new.md

 - `temporal` — if the Action is temporal.
 - `userEmailingEnabled`, `userNotificationsEnabled` — notify doesn't contact the user, it just adds a `notifyUser` field to JSON sent to webhooks.

+#### Action Reason parameters
+These are used when creating an Action Reason.
+- `userActionReasonId`
+- `text`, `localizedTexts` — The description of the Reason that a human can understand, possibly in many languages.
+- `code` — A short text string to categorize the Reason for software to process.

 #### Action instance parameters
-These are used when applying an Action to a User.
+These are used when applying an Action to a User, possibly with a Reason.
 - `userActionId`
 - `actioneeUserId`
 - `actionerUserId`